andrew/ultimate-awesome/README.md

 - [awesome-aisecurity](https://github.com/OpenAgenticOS/awesome-aisecurity) - A curated list of awesome resources for AI system security.
 - [awesome-corporate-standards](https://github.com/openapi/awesome-corporate-standards) - 😎 A curated list of international standards, frameworks, and certifications that define how organizations operate, scale, and stay compliant.
 - [awesome-openhuman](https://github.com/openhuman-ai/awesome-openhuman) - Awesome OpenHuman.
-- [awesome-void-linux](https://github.com/osowoso/awesome-void-linux) - A list of awesome applications, software, tools and other materials for Void Linux.
 - [45-likler](https://github.com/ozansulukpinar/45-likler) - A collection of Turkish songs from the 60s, 70s and 80s.
 - [awesome-90s](https://github.com/ozansulukpinar/awesome-90s) - A collection of Turkish pop songs from the 1990s.
 - [awesome-trail-building](https://github.com/paschmann/awesome-trail-building) - A list of trail building resources, links, guides and handbooks which help to build new, or maintain existing trails for hiking, mountain biking or general use.